nicoquiroga90/TimeOff/README.md

+# TimeOFF App

+TimeOff originated as the final project during my participation in HackYourFuture, where we were tasked with implementing a set of functionalities for the application as part of a team project.
+Inspired by the initiative of HackYourFuture DK, TimeOff_App is a web-based solution aimed at streamlining the management of vacations and time off for teams within organizations.

+Following the completion and presentation of the initial version, I took the initiative to fork the original project.

-# TimeOff_App
+# Goal

-TimeOff_App is a web application designed to simplify the process of managing vacations and time off for teams within a company.
-It provides a user-friendly interface for creating teams, managing team members, and tracking their time off.
+My goal was to refactor the application, introducing a fresh design and enhancing its functionality to serve as a solid foundation for a more robust and stylized application.

 ## Development Status